bcthuringer/Q_test/README.md

-# Serverless Blog Platform
+# Q_Blog

-A serverless, auto-scaling personal blog website with user authentication and administrative approval.
+A serverless, auto-scaling blog website with user authentication and administrative approval.

 ## Features